BlackRock, Vanguard, JPMorgan: Expect Lower Returns

 Pension funds and endowments are legally required to use realistic return assumptions for long-term planning.
 They can't use "stocks return 10% because history" when current conditions suggest 6%.

-2026 Institutional Forecast Consensus
+2026 forward-looking forecast Consensus

 Here's what major firms are forecasting for the next 10 years (as of 2026):